devdatalab/paper-anr-mobility-india/README.md

      replication data package.
    * intermediate files will be placed in both `$tmp` and `$mobility`.

-4. FIXFIX Open `matlab/set_basepaths.m` and set `base_path` to the same path as `$mobility`.

-5. Run the do file `make_mobility.do`.
+4. Switch to the base code folder and run the do file `make_mobility.do`.
 This will run through all the other do files to regenerate all of the results in `$out/`.
 The do file runs matlab from shell commands in several locations.
 Your local machine may need additional configuration to be able to run Matlab from Stata.
 Alternatively, you can run these Matlab programs separately when you get there.

 ## Replication Notes